mlz-ictrl/nicos/doc/source/monitor.rst

 In the example setup above, the Monitor device is confiugred with the class ``nicos.services.monitor.qt.Monitor``.
 This selects the Qt backend, which displays the monitor as a window using the Qt GUI toolkit.
-Other backends exist:

-* ``nicos.services.monitor.gtk.Monitor`` -- GUI monitor using Gtk

-* ``nicos.services.monitor.tk.Monitor`` -- GUI monitor using Tkinter (not recommended)
+Another backend exists:

 * ``nicos.services.monitor.html.Monitor`` -- writing a HTML file periodically.
 You have to configure two additional parameters: